kaushalshetty/Structured-Self-Attention/README.md

 Instead of pruning ,used averaging over the sentence embeddings.

 #### Visualization:
 After training, the model is tested on 100 test points.
 Attention weights for the 100 test data are retrieved and used to visualize over the text using heatmaps.
 A file visualization.html gets saved in the visualization/ folder after successful training.
-The visualization code was provided by Zhouhan Lin.
+The visualization code was provided by Zhouhan Lin (@hantek).
 Many thanks.

 Below is a shot of the visualization on few datapoints.